Shibli for ensuring transparency in Senate polls after SC’s opinion

 He said Hafeez Sheikh was an honest and highly respectable candidate and was all set to achieve overwhelming majority.

-Shibli Faraz said Prime Minister Imran Khan had awarded party ticket to credible, honest and competent candidates and PTI’s parliamentarians would vote them to acknowledge his (Imran Khan’s) 22-year struggle against corruption, rule of law and supremacy of the democracy.
+Shibli Faraz said Prime Minister Imran Khan had awarded party ticket to credible, honest and competent candidates and PTI’s parliamentarians would vote them to acknowledge his (Imran Khan’s) 22-year struggle against corruption and for strengthening democracy and supremacy of the rule of law.

 To a question about Maryam Nawaz’s recent statement about long march, the Minister said all institutions were independent and no one was allowed to pressurize them.